 News | Commercial Auction | Auction

-• The auction will be live-streamed on Wednesday 11th February
+• The auction will be live-streamed from 11am on Wednesday 10th June

-Allsop, the leading property consultancy and the UK’s largest property auction house, has released its first dedicated commercial auction catalogue for 2026, offering a broad mix of investment and redevelopment opportunities.
+Allsop, the leading property consultancy and the UK’s largest property auction house, has released its fourth dedicated commercial auction catalogue for 2026, offering a diverse mix of investment and mixed-use opportunities across the UK.

 Commercial auction highlights include:

-Allsop’s next commercial auction will be live streamed on Wednesday, 11th February.
+Allsop’s next commercial auction will be live streamed from 11am on Wednesday 10th June.

 Related Insights